ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

 2. Publish to the custom repository.
    ```
-   $ bal push --repository <repo-id>
+   $ bal push --repository <repository-id>
    ```

-   If you already have the path of Ballerina archive, then,
+    If you already have the path of the Ballerina archive, execute the below command.

     ```
-    $ bal push --repository <repo-id> <path-to-bala-archive>
+    $ bal push --repository <repository-id> <path-to-bala-archive>
     ```

-### Pull Balllerina archieve
+### Pull a Ballerina library package from a custom repository

-1. Ballerina package from the custom remote repository can be pulled using following command.
+1. Use the following command to pull a Ballerina package from a custom repository.
     ```
-   $ bal pull <org>/<package-name>:<version> --repository <repo-id>
+   $ bal pull <package-org>/<package-name>:<version> --repository <repository-id>
     ```

-### Use the dependency to build package
+### Use a dependency from a custom repository

-1. Similar to `local` repository, custom repository packages can be specified in the `Ballerina.toml` file and utilised in a similar manner.
+1. Similar to the `local` repository, custom repository packages can be specified in the `Ballerina.toml` file and utilized in a similar manner.

     ```toml
     [[dependency]]
-    org = "luheer"
+    org = "jackson"
     name = "encrypter"
     version = "2.1.1"
-    repository = "luhee-private"
+    repository = "github_1" # Must match a repository ID configured in the Settings.toml file.
     ```

 ## Achieve reproducible builds